sseaman/skillVC/README.md

 };
 ```

-You would then register the formatter with the Card:
+You would then register the formatter with the Response:
 ```
-cardManager.getCard('theCardIWant').getFormatterManager().addFormatter(
+responseManager.getResponse('theResponseIWant').getFormatterManager().addFormatter(
 	'date' : new CalendarDateFormat()
 );
 ```

-Whenever you use the card it will have the formatter registered with it and will use it when doing the variable replacement
+Whenever you use the response it will have the formatter registered with it and will use it when doing the variable replacement
-in the card
+in the response

 ### Session Handlers
 Session Handlers are objects that can be registered for when a session is opened or closed.
 These objects can do